View from Sabor Photo by Dan Petersen © 2015

 Mari adds, “We feel really bad when we have to turn customers away or when a dish isn’t right.”

-So for the future, they plan to stay put.
-They want to keep pleasing their customers, refining their menu offerings, and living life by their values.
-Chris explains the most important value: “In the construction mindset, you always have to do more, but here you can consider the health of your family.
+They want to keep pleasing their customers, refining their menu offerings, and living life by their own values.
+Chris explains the most important one: “In the construction mindset, you always have to do more, but here you can consider the health of your family.
 You can live in peace and harmony.”